 Here you can find the operation model, financing suggestions and innovation ideas for the Tegel area.

 The “Morgenstadt City Lab” is a unique approach to boost a city’s transition towards a sustainable, innovation driven and prosperous future.
 An interdisciplinary team of experts analyses your city based on a one-of-its-kind urban systems model and supports you with the development of an integrated smart city roadmap and investment plan.

-In order to support cities to become more environmentally friendly, prosperous, livable and resilient, Fraunhofer has developed the Morgenstadt City Lab Framework focusing on the interplay of groundbreaking technologies, efficient business models and innovative governance approaches for a sustainable urban development.
-Digitization offers new opportunities but requires re-thinking of urban systems towards interconnected systems based on urban data.
+In order to support cities in becoming more environmentally friendly, prosperous, livable and resilient, Fraunhofer has developed the Morgenstadt City Lab Framework focused on the interplay of groundbreaking technologies, efficient business models and innovative governance approaches for a sustainable urban development.
+Digitization offers new opportunities, but at the same time requires re-thinking of urban systems towards interconnected systems based on urban data.
 These developments hold great potential for sustainable and resilient urban future, but only if they are aligned with the city‘s long-term development goals, business strategies, and in particular with the varying demands of the city‘s users.